 Diagnosis of Anemia of Renal Disease

-Complete blood count (CBC) and peripheral smear
+Complete blood count (CBC), reticulocyte count, and peripheral smear

 Diagnosis of anemia of renal disease is based on demonstration of renal insufficiency, normocytic anemia, and peripheral reticulocytopenia.